Hit the Trail - Beginner-Level Trails

 The Chickasaw National Recreation Area, formerly Platt National Park, is an ecologically unique area.
 Located in south-central Oklahoma near Sulphur, it is in the transition zone where eastern deciduous forest meets the western prairie landscape.
-This means you have thick forests of oak, hickory and sycamore existing alongside open prairie.
-The intermingling of ecosystems extends to the area’s animal life as well.
-Here, you may see a red fox, even though the gray fox is the species typically associated with this part of Oklahoma.
+This means there are thick forests of oak, hickory and sycamore existing alongside open prairie.

 The Chickasaw National Recreation Area is perhaps most famous for its mineral springs and clear streams, which attracted early Native Americans who came here to hunt and relax.
 Today, the park attracts all types of outdoor enthusiasts.
 Some of them just want to catch a glimpse of the bison that live here, while others come to swim, camp and hike.

 There are more than 30 miles of trails at the Rock Creek Multi-Use Trails, running through a variety of habitats and offering something for every level of hiker.
 But if you just want to take it easy and enjoy a nice, leisurely walk through the woods, try the Travertine Creek Trail.
 This 1.5-mile path begins at the nature center and leads west to the Little Niagara waterfall.
 As its name implies, this trail follows Travertine Creek and leads you through limestone hills and a forest of oak, sycamore and elm.
 For a special treat, try hiking here in early spring, when the trees and plants are blooming, and the birds are nesting and singing.